jonathanseneris/bitcoin-probability/README.md

 2. How many times the above had happened so far in the history of Bitcoin?
    - Up to block 375053, it had happened 150 times. (partial list at bottom)
-   - I was unable to download the full blockchain history in time, but will update the repo once it finishes
+   - I was unable to successfully download the full blockchain history, but will update the repo once it finishes.

 ## Work